Passwordless Banking: A Deeper Look at the Benefits of Biometric Authentication and Liveness Detection

 “The CX benefits of biometric authentication have driven an uptick in mobile banking applications over the past few years,” the Gartner report states.
 As they evaluate biometric authentication security solutions, financial institutions need to keep in mind the differences between device-native and third-party biometric authentication methods.
 A benefit of third-party biometric methods, consisting of incorporating an SDK into a mobile app (such as that offered by OneSpan), is that banks can serve more of their customer base.
 Not all mobile users own devices that include device-native hardware and software for biometrics.
 However, nearly every mobile device includes a camera, which can be used to capture a user’s face for biometric authentication.

 Is Biometric Authentication More Trustworthy than Other Authentication Methods?

-I argue yes, biometric authentication is indeed more secure than other authentication methods.
+I argue yes, one of the advantages of biometric authentication is it is indeed more secure than other authentication methods.
 The key to a reliable biometric authentication system is the ability to detect or prevent the impersonation of a living person’s biometric trait.
-A fingerprint, “faceprint”, or whatever biometric modality you choose is not simply another form of password or token.
+The types of biometric you choose, whether fingerprint, “faceprint”, or other modality is not simply another form of password or token.

 Without additional analysis, there’s really no way to tell who is providing a password.
 You only know that the password was entered and that it matches the password in the back-end.
-On the other hand, a reliable biometric authentication system with effective liveness detection and anti-spoof mitigations provides an additional indicator of trust in that it validates the subject/person that is offering the biometric sample for verification.
-Because the fingerprint, face, or [insert your favorite biometric modality here] is presented live and connected to the in-the-flesh user.
+On the other hand, a reliable biometric authentication system with effective liveness detection and anti-spoof mitigations provides an additional indicator of trust in that it validates the subject/person that is offering the sample for biometric verification.
+Because the fingerprint, face, or other biometric information is presented live and connected to the in-the-flesh user.

 Dispelling a Biometric Authentication Misconception